jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 it becomes more useful.

-One common grip for this shape is `x421xx`, a minimalist, three note closed voice triad.
+One common grip for this shape is `x421xx`, a minimalist, three-note closed-voice triad.
 The first finger mutes the top two strings.

 Sometimes it's nice to have the root note repeated on top of the chord as the highest pitch.